 Hæ again, and welcome back to Iceland week.
 (That’s Icelandic for “hi,” and it sounds like…”hi.”
 Very exotic.)
 This is the second of three posts about our July trip to southwestern Iceland, and today it’s all about Reykjavik.
-You can find the first post, about the south coast and Golden Circle, here.
+You can find the first post, about the south coast and Golden Circle, here and our post about Blue Lagoon here.

 With only four full days to explore the island, we opted to base ourselves in Reykjavik for the duration and take day trips, rather than find lodging outside the city.
 Obviously travel is 93 percent about the meals, so among other benefits, this approach allowed us to eat more of Reykjavik.